clhenrick/portfolio/_drafts/d3-v4-general-update-pattern-punch-card.md

 var color = d3.scaleOrdinal(d3.schemeCategory20b);
 {% endhighlight %}

 Previously in D3 when you created a scale you would do `d3.scale.scaleName()`, notice the dot between `scale` and `scaleName()`.
-D3 been broken into [separate modules](https://github.com/d3) in v4, and [d3-scale](https://github.com/d3/d3-scale) is it's own module (Mike Bostock even wrote a [Medium article about it](https://medium.com/@mbostock/introducing-d3-scale-61980c51545f)), the naming convention for scales has changed slightly.
-The general renaming of features is perhaps the biggest difference in D3 v4 from v3 and the thing that will most likely break your visualization if you attempt to use D3 v4 with code that previously used v3, without making any edits!
-Previously in v3 almost all of D3's parts were contained in a single library.
-Now that it has been broken up into many separate modules, many of the names for d3 features have changed slightly.
-Remember though, if you're unsure of which module to use you may still load the library in it's entirety and search [the API docs](https://github.com/d3/d3/blob/master/API.md) for information on a specific module.
+In v4, D3 has been broken into [separate modules](https://github.com/d3), and [d3-scale](https://github.com/d3/d3-scale) an example of one such module (Mike Bostock even wrote a [Medium article about it](https://medium.com/@mbostock/introducing-d3-scale-61980c51545f)).
+As such, the naming convention for referencing different types of scales in D3 has changed.
+The general renaming of features is perhaps the biggest difference in D3 v4 from v3 I've noticed so far, and the thing that will most likely break your visualization if you attempt to use D3 v4 with code that previously used v3, without making any changes!

+Previously in v3 almost all of D3's parts were contained in one place.
+Having separate modules allows developers to only use the parts of the d3 codebase they need, rather than importing every D3 feature and only using a couple of them.
+If you're unsure of which module(s) to use you may still load the library in it's entirety and then search [the API docs](https://github.com/d3/d3/blob/master/API.md) for information on a specific module.
 I've found that by Googling the name of a D3 feature, the API docs will forward me to the location of documentation for v4 of that feature which is super helpful (+1 D3 contributors!)

-The meat of the original punchcard chart happens in the callback of `d3.csv()`, where `data` contains an array of objects:
+The meat of the original punchcard chart happens in the callback of `d3.csv()`, where `data` is a parameter received by the callback and contains an array of objects:

 {% highlight javascript %}
 data.forEach(function(d) {